Coronavirus information for students

 What if I need food or other community resources?

-What if I don't have a computer or technology to take online classes for summer term?
+What if I don't have a computer or technology to take online classes for fall term?

 - CGCC will provide technology solutions to students who cannot access online content through several methods: